 Below is the most recent (2020) cash flow statement from 3M Company (MMM), a multinational dividend-paying company operating in the fields of industry, worker safety, U.S. health care, and consumer goods.
 I will use this company as the primary example for the rest of this article as well.

-As you can see, the cash flow statement is broken up into three sections to explain what the cash was used for throughout the period:
+As you can see, the cash flow statement is broken up into three sections to explain how cash was generated and spent over a particular period:

-So, if you look under the "Cash Flows from Financing Activities" section for 3M (as outlined below), you can see that they paid $3.316 billion in dividends in 2019.
+If you look under the "Cash Flows from Financing Activities" section for 3M (as outlined below), you can see that they paid $3.316 billion in dividends in 2019:

 The more cash a company has, the more liquid it is.
 The line item "cash and cash equivalents" is found in the balance sheet under the assets section, and reflects a company's abilities to meet short-term debt obligations.